South Korea national football team: Nicknames

 The South Korea national football team has been known or nicknamed as the Taegeuk Warriors (Korean: 태극전사) and the Tigers of Asia (Korean: 아시아의 호랑이).

 Kits and crest

 Red is the traditional shirt color of the South Korean national team, who are consequently nicknamed the "Reds", while the fans are called the "Red Devils".
 The away shirt has varied between white and blue.
-In 1994, the home shirt shifted from red to white, but in October 1995, red returned as home color, paired with black shorts.
+In 1994, the home shirt shifted from red to white, but in October 1995, red returned as the home color, paired with black shorts.

-South Korea used to wear the South Korean flag as their shirt badge until 2001, when their tiger crest was unveiled.
+South Korea used to wear the country's flag as their shirt badge until 2001, when their tiger crest was unveiled.
 On 5 February 2020, the KFA announced a new, more simplistic logo.
 The emblem retained the tiger, albeit in a more minimalist design, enclosed in a rectangular frame.
 Red, blue and white, South Korea's traditional colors, have been maintained in the new logo.